nrs32/curvy-graphs/README.md

 *Be sure to export all types that parts rely on in the parts-api, and all types that the public-api relies on in public-api.
 It is okay to export the same types in both api files.

+### Release / Change log
+Update CHANGELOG.md in package.

+Create new Github release with the version tag, copy CHANGELOG notes for the version/release.
+Publish.

 ### Beta tags
 You can just add -beta.x where x is a number, after your version in package.json to create a beta version.
 E.g. `1.0.0-beta.0`